 An overview of the history of international cinema as art rather than as a commercial product.
 Major national film stylistic developments and movements are studied by viewing representative feature length films including classics such as Einstein's Potemkin, De Soca's The Bicycle Thief and Kurosawa's Ran.
-Prerequisite: SFCC only: Recommended minimum reading placement score: COMPASS 80, ASSET 40.
 (SFCC)